 Compton Abbas' physical character is determined by the topography of the high chalk ridge in the east and the many tributary's of the River Stour in the west.
 The rolling landscape and open valleys have proved ideal for cultivation.
 Over the centuries, this has moulded the settlement's development.
+East Compton is radial in plan form, with the ruined church of St Mary's at its nucleus.
 West Compton has an irregular row plan form.
 Hills and hollows characterise the many lanes and hollows in the village.